 The STEM summer camp is supported by a large number of national and worldwide organizations.
 This enables them to pursue vision and advance the younger generation’s interest and commitment to STEM projects and vocations.

 The modern world keeps on introducing newer challenges as time passes.
 Appropriate scientific headways have become essential to adapt to the growing requirements of the human population.
-It is, therefore, critical to prepare young thinkers in STEM learning .
+It is, therefore, critical to prepare young thinkers for STEM learning.
 LIYSF intends to give the necessary outreach to help them gain enough confidence in seeking a STEM-based profession in the future.

 Mission Discovery is a prestigious STEM learning camp held in July for students aged 14 to 18 years old.
 Held annually at Kings College, London, the universities in Ayrshire and Renfrewshire, Scotland, and in the Rhondda Valley, Wales, Mission Discovery works on a first-come-first-served basis, thus, giving every student an equal opportunity to participate.

 The speciality of this STEM summer school in the UK is that selected students get a brilliant opportunity to work with actual NASA astronauts and world-renowned rocket scientists.
 They work alongside these NASA scientists and propose their own science experiments.
 Of all the proposed experiments, one is chosen which is eventually performed by astronauts on the International Space Station (ISS).

 The week-long programme involves NASA leadership guiding young students to undertake scientific and technological innovations for the environment of space.
 They also cover other important aspects of research such as planning, budgeting, and presentation skills.
 Students get to work in teams in a highly motivated environment and produce astonishingly sophisticated ideas of experiments to be performed in space.

 The Oxford Union – Oxford Scholastica Academy

 Held in July and August every year, this STEM summer school is an excellent opportunity for students aged 13 to 18.
-Students from all over the world can apply and get a chance to have a glimpse of STEM education in the esteemed University of Oxford campus.
+Students from all over the world can apply and get a chance to have a glimpse of STEM education on the esteemed University of Oxford campus.